LMU: Laboratory for Muon Spin SpectroscopyDepartment of the PSI Division Research with Neutrons and Muons, NUM

 and the extraction of Muons On REquest (MORE) for high frequency resolution and slow relaxation measurements.

-- The call for the year 2018 (1/2018) is now open.
+- The call for the year 2018 (1/2018) is closed.
 Note: Due to the shortened accelerator operation in 2018 (6 months instead of 8 months) there is only one call for proposals to run experiments in 2018.